1. Introduction

 2. What Flow includes

 Flow is organised as a core add-in plus three modules.
-The core provides the Property Edit panel, Hover, Thickness, and the Configuration dialog.
+The core provides the Property Edit panel and the Configuration dialog.
+Hover and Thickness are donor-licensed features.
 Modules add domain-specific capabilities.

 Core features